 - use minimal words or vocalizations to let them know they are safe with us because we understand

-The next step is bringing co-regulation into the Floortime session because as you are working along the developmental ladder, there will be many times where your child will become dysregulated and need to co-regulate with you before you can resume a playful interaction.
+The next step is bringing co-regulation into the Floortime session because as you are working along developmentally, there will be many times where your child will become dysregulated and need to co-regulate with you before you can resume a playful interaction.